EventStore/documentation/docs/clients/grpc/reading-events/reading-from-a-stream.md

 ## Reading forwards

 The simplest way to read a stream forwards is to supply a stream name, direction and revision to start from.
-This can either be a *stream position* `Start` or a `ulong`:
+This can either be a *stream position* `Start` or a an *big int* (unsigned 64 bit integer):

 <xode-group>
 <xode-block title="C#">